Tech writers can code too

 Step 1: Make a directory for your project

-Do this: Start your terminal application.
+Do this: Start Tech Writer Tools.

 For your first command, let’s make a folder for your project.
 You’ll put the files you’ll work on in there.